s-kyungyong/Kronos/EMS_mutant_remapping/README.md

 ---

 ### 5. (MAPS) Merging Redundant Libraries
-After processing all sequencing data, the datasets were selected that produced the largest number of mutations before any filtering.
+After processing all sequencing data according to the batch information (see the next step), we picked one sequencing datasets per mutant.
 This information can be found in `promoter_merge.list`.

 ---
 ### 6. (MAPS) Preparing for MAPS Pipeline